OptimalLockdown/Covid19inEngland/docsource/Prediction.rst

 Number of infected
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Prediction of the cumulative total number of infected people who are diagnosed (most of them needing hospitalisation), and the daily number of new diagnoses.
+Shaded area indicates :ref:`uncertainty <3.
+How should I interpret the uncertainty predicted by this model?>`, specifically 95% High Posterior Density (HPD) region.

 .. content-tabs::